HuazeLiu/Spampede_Board_Game/README.md

 # Spampede_Board_Game
-Designed a custom "Snake Game" Ul and backend functionality in Java using the MVC software design pattern | Developed an automated game mode that prompts the AI to find optimal paths using BFS and DFS algorithms | Language: Java
+This is a custom "Snake Game" UI and backend functionality in Java using the MVC software design pattern There is  an automated game mode that prompts the AI to find optimal paths using BFS and DFS algorithms
+Language: Java